privacy-scaling-explorations/pse.dev/articles/tee-based-ppd.md

 4. The proving process begins using the securely provisioned input.

 ## Proof generation and verification
-Once all the data needed to compute the zk proof, TD guest can now compute the proof.
+Once all the data needed to compute the zk proof, the TD guest can now compute the proof.
 This part is pretty much the same as normal computation because we can run exactly the same binaries as in the normal server.

-When proof is computed, TD guest send the proof back to the client or any third party who wants to verify the proof.
+When proof is computed, TD guest sends the proof back to the client or any third party who wants to verify the proof.

 # Benchmarking
 We took benchmarks of the system architecture described in the previous section.
 The benchmark targets are **[semaphore](https://semaphore.pse.dev/)** and [proof-of-twitter](https://github.com/zkemail/proof-of-twitter/tree/main) from **[zkemail](https://prove.email/)**.
 Both are important client applications that utilize zk proof for privacy.
 The results help assess whether modern TEEs offer a viable foundation for private proof delegation in practice.